 With HealthyMe Living Snack Box, you could order a one-time snack box delivery…

-OR you could make sure she’s provided with healthy munchies every month for the first few months (or even the whole year) after having a baby.
+OR… You could make sure she has healthy munchies delivered to her every month for the first few months, or even the whole first year, after having a baby.

 Each box comes with: